 Route planning and waypoints

 Planning a route is the easiest and most basic thing a navigation system should be able to do.
 Usually, a navigation system offers alternative ways based on your preference for the fastest, the cheapest, or the most convenient route.
 You can also choose to avoid borders, ferries, tolls, highways, etc. The system will guide you to the necessary lane as well as automatically reroute you if you deviate from the initial course.
-Some navigation systems allow adding up to 50 waypoints.
+Some embedded navigation systems allow adding up to 50 waypoints.
 Plus, you can usually see the history of your trips and choose to repeat them or backtrack.

 Having a navigation system voice your every turn might be somewhat annoying, but it’s immensely useful.
 Turn-by-turn directions include visual data on the screen along with voice instructions, so your attention can remain on the road.
 The system voices the direction of the turn, street names, and the distance to the next turn.
 It can also warn you about traffic congestion and toll roads ahead.

-The core features of navigation systems are usually enough to find the best route to your destination, not miss an important turn, and still know where you’re going even if the cell signal is lost.
+The core features of in-vehicle navigation systems are usually enough to find the best route to your destination, not miss an important turn, and still know where you’re going even if the cell signal is lost.

-In-car navigation vs smartphone navigation apps
+In-vehicle navigation systems vs smartphone navigation apps

 Now, we know what you’re thinking: Why bother with in-car navigation if you have Google Maps?
 Most drivers use smartphone navigation apps because their interface is more familiar and updates are automatic.